tmillner/spelledright/README.md

 spelledright
 ===============

 This project is a js library used to facilitate spell checks on HTML pages in English.
+It wraps around [cfinke/Typo.js](https://github.com/cfinke/Typo.js).

 ### The Mechanism